EasyHealth Living

 open book titled meal plan with hand holding pen

-Take charge of your type 2 diabetes by tweaking your morning routine to include a few things that will take only a few moments to complete.
+Take charge of type 2 diabetes management by tweaking your morning routine to include a few things that will take only a few moments to complete.
 Check out the diabetes and health resource toolkit.
 It contains links to lots of reliable (many free) diabetes and health info tools you may find helpful.

 Be sure to read this more in-depth article on Type 2 diabetes management too.
 Taking good care of yourself will yield health benefits that can pay off for many years!